 If my organization has one vault, how can I isolate one server's data from another server when restoring data?

 All servers that are registered to the same vault can recover the data backed up by other servers that use the same passphrase.
 If you have servers whose backup data you want to isolate from other servers in your organization, use a designated passphrase for those servers.
 For example, human resources servers could use one encryption passphrase, accounting servers another, and storage servers a third.

-No. The vault is created at a subscription level and cannot be reassigned to another subscription once it’s created.
+No. The vault is created at a subscription level, and can't be reassigned to another subscription.

 Recovery Services vaults are Resource Manager based.
 Are Backup vaults still supported?

 Backup vaults have been converted to Recovery Services vaults.
 If you did not convert the Backup vault to a Recovery Services vault, then the Backup vault was converted to a Recovery Services vault for you.